 We are not persuaded to hold, on the facts of this case, that the Appellant has adopted the trade mark to take unfair advantage of the trade mark of the Respondent.
 We also hold that use of ‘NANDHINI’ by the Appellant in respect of its different goods would not be detrimental to the purported distinctive character or repute of the trade mark of the Respondent.
 It is to be kept in mind that the Appellant had adopted the trade mark in respect of items sold in its restaurants way back in the year 1989 which was soon after the Respondent had started using the trade mark ‘NANDINI’.
 There is no document or material produced by the Respondent to show that by the year 1989 the Respondent had acquired distinctiveness in respect of this trade mark, i.e., within four years of the adoption thereof.
 It, therefore, appears to be a case of concurrent user of trade mark by the Appellant… As a result, the orders of the IPAB and High Court are set aside”

-Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share on the judgment:
+Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share: